nctlcnt/noctilucos.github.io/retail/index.md

 # Dynamsoft Barcode Reader in Retail

-## Benefits of Robust Product Label Scanning

-The barcode has long been used in retail and the possibilities for its use continue to evolve and grow.
+<p style="text-align: center;">The barcode has long been used in retail and the possibilities for its use continue to evolve and grow.</p>

 <ul class="grey-wrapper">
   <li class="grey-box">